visureddy247/terraform-aws-sns/README.md

 ## Deploying the terraform-aws-module

    1. Configure your .tfvars file.
+In the following example, replace values for AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, and AWS_SESSION_TOKEN with your information.
        ```
       Example filepath = $HOME/.aws/terraform.tfvars
       Example tfvars file contents